algolia/algoliasearch-wordpress/README.txt

 === Algolia Search ===
-Contributors: rayrutjes
+Contributors: Algolia
-Tags: search, better search, algolia search, algolia, faceted search, autocomplete, instant-search, search highlight, as you type search, relevant search, advanced search, typeahead, ajax search, suggest, auto-suggest, custom search, advanced search, search by tag, search by category, search users, search authors
+Tags: algolia, search, better search, faceted search, autocomplete, instant-search, search highlight, as you type search, relevant search, advanced search, typeahead, ajax search
 Requires at least: 3.7.14
-Tested up to: 4.5.3
+Tested up to: 4.5.6
-License: MIT
+License: MIT License, GNU General Public License v2.0 License URI: MIT-LICENSE.txt, GPL-LICENSE.txt

 Algolia Search plugin for WordPress is a drop in replacement for WordPress search.
 It also provides an optional "as you type" auto-complete experience.